 Table 3 provides a list of the mammals encountered during the survey or reported to occur in the survey area by the interviewees.
-Eight of the 24 taxa listed have not previously been recorded in south-west Myanmar, according to the distribution maps provided in Francis (2008).
-These include all of the squirrel species observed during this survey (Figs. 13-14).
-It appeared that the distribution of mammals in Myanmar in Francis (2008) did not take into consideration unpublished field reports from Myanmar, which makes it possible that the findings on range extension may have been documented previously.
+Eight of the 24 taxa listed have not previously been recorded in southwest Myanmar, according to the distribution maps provided in Francis (2008).
+These include all of the squirrel species observed during this survey (Fig. 13).
+It appears that the distribution of mammals in Myanmar by Francis (2008) did not take into consideration unpublished field reports from Myanmar, which makes it possible that our findings on range extension have been documented previously.